telekom/testerra-xray-connector/README.md

 }
 ```

-#### Other mapping implementations
+### Other mapping implementations

+A list of other mapping implementations.

+#### DefaultSummaryMapper

-The `DefaultSummaryMapper` maps Java test methods to Jira Tests and Java classes to Jira Test Sets by their name, when no keys are present in the annotations.
+This maps Java test methods to Jira Tests and Java classes to Jira Test Sets by their name, when no keys are present in the annotations.
 Additionally, it creates the issues when they don't exist.
 You enable that feature by passing that mapper in your `XrayResultsSynchronizer`.

 ```java
 public class MyXrayResultsSynchronizer extends AbstractXrayResultsSynchronizer {